RomarioNijimAlmond/Playwright-api-ui/README.md

 ```bash
   test.describe.only('sanity api tests for the pet store api ', async () => {
 ```
+* dont forget to remove the `.only` when your done!

 open a terminal in your IDE in the same directory where the tests are located and run the following command to ru all of the tests in the correct order:
 ```bash
   npx playwright test --workers=1